 Treatment For ODD In Teens

 Early treatment is recommended to help prevent complications.
 Doctors may choose the treatment options based on the child’s age, symptoms, severity, and health status.
-The following therapies are often recommended for teens with ODD.
+The following therapies are often recommended for teens with ODD (5).

 - Cognitive-behavioral therapy (CBT): This therapy helps the child control their anger and impulses and communicate and solve their problems effectively.

 - Medicines: No specific medications may be required for ODD.
-However, children with coexisting conditions, such as ADHD, may receive prescription medications depending on their symptoms.
+However, children with coexisting conditions, such as ADHD or anxiety, may receive prescription medications depending on their symptoms.
+Medications can also be prescribed in the case of excessive aggression or impulsivity, which poses a danger to safety of self or others.

 - Family therapy: Changes in the family interactions and their understanding of the child’s condition are necessary to manage a teen with ODD.
 Family therapy helps the parents, siblings, and other family members to support and encourage the teen with ODD.